chess-centre/chess-players-api/README.md

 | /player/{id} | PUT         | updates a existing `Player` by `id`                        |

-_Note: DELETE has been left out as this is an unlikely operation_
+_Note: DELETE has been left out intentionally as this is an unlikely operation_

-More complex queries can be added and indexes on your database will be useful depending on how you intend to use your data.
+More complex queries can be added and indexes on your database table will be useful depending on how you intend to use your data.

 ### Player object